sakosuri/Client-metrics-report/README.md

 Trend analytics requests use a five-minute interval and request maximum aggregates for RSSI, SNR, Tx/Rx rate, onboarding duration, and roaming duration.
 Trend results are paginated using the response cursor.

-For the events sheet, the `client-detail` API is called with the event's own timestamp so that RSSI, SNR, rates, health score, and connected device reflect the client's state at the exact moment the event occurred.
+For the events sheet, the legacy `client-detail` API is called with the event's own timestamp so that RSSI, SNR, rates, health score, and connected device reflect the client's state at the exact moment the event occurred.

 ## Unit conversions